 Early in the novel, as Harker becomes uncomfortable with his lodgings and his host at Castle Dracula, he notes that “unless my senses deceive me, the old centuries had, and have, powers of their own which mere ‘modernity’ cannot kill.”
 Here, Harker voices one of the central concerns of the Victorian era.
-The end of the nineteenth century brought drastic developments that forced English society to question the systems of belief that had governed it for centuries.
+The end of the 19th century brought drastic developments that forced English society to question the systems of belief that had governed it for centuries.
 Darwin’s theory of evolution, for instance, called the validity of long-held sacred religious doctrines into question.
 Likewise, the Industrial Revolution brought profound economic and social change to the previously agrarian England.

 Though Stoker begins his novel in a ruined castle—a traditional Gothic setting—he soon moves the action to Victorian London, where the advancements of modernity are largely responsible for the ease with which the count preys upon English society.
 When Lucy falls victim to Dracula’s spell, neither Mina nor Dr. Seward—both devotees of modern advancements—are equipped even to guess at the cause of Lucy’s predicament.
 Only Van Helsing, whose facility with modern medical techniques is tempered with open-mindedness about ancient legends and non-Western folk remedies, comes close to understanding Lucy’s affliction.

-In Chapter XVII, when Van Helsing warns Seward that “to rid the earth of this terrible monster we must have all the knowledge and all the help which we can get,” he literally means all the knowledge.
+In Chapter 17, when Van Helsing warns Seward that “to rid the earth of this terrible monster we must have all the knowledge and all the help which we can get,” he literally means all the knowledge.
 Van Helsing works not only to understand modern Western methods, but to incorporate the ancient and foreign schools of thought that the modern West dismisses.
 “It is the fault of our science,” he says, “that it wants to explain all; and if it explain not, then it says there is nothing to explain.”
 Here, Van Helsing points to the dire consequences of subscribing only to contemporary currents of thought.
 Without an understanding of history—indeed, without different understandings of history—the world is left terribly vulnerable when history inevitably repeats itself.